THE VOLGA GERMANS IN PORTLAND

 When a household accepted the invitation, they acknowledged it by tying an additional ribbon to the canes, as indicated in the poem.
 These ribbons or sashes could be very elaborate, and you can imagine how decorative this would be.
 Drinks were served by the household to celebrate the upcoming wedding.
 After making several house calls, the invitation delegation could go no further, and as a result, it took several evenings to perform their task.

 Another social function was a dance for the younger people on the day before the wedding.
-This could be described as a last "fling" for the young unmarried with their friends.
+This could be described as a last "fling" for the young, unmarried, with their friends.

 On the morning of the big day, the groom, his godfathers, and his best men went to the bride's home to take her to church to be married.
 They called to her to come out of the house.
 There was much excitement and joy both outside and inside, where the bride and her friends were getting prepared.
 To tease the groom, one of the bridesmaids would open the door and come out instead.
 The groom and his friends would express disapproval and call for the bride.
 You can imagine their reaction whenever an old maid aunt appeared at the door.

-There was a procession to the church of the wedding party.
+There was a procession to the church for the wedding party.
 Musicians sometimes accompanied them, or they might ride in decorated horse-drawn sleighs.
 You visualize a German-Russian wedding with snow because it was winter in Russia.

-As in present times, the bride wore a white gown and a veil, which perhaps was not as long.
+As in present times, the bride wore a white gown and a veil, which was perhaps not as long.
 The groom wore in his lapel a large flower from which hung a long sash or ribbon.
 The male members of the party had bands of ribbons and little flowers around their arms and hats.
 Generally, the couple was escorted by two bridesmaids and two best men.

 Photograph of Henry Glanz (son of Jacob and Dorothy Reitz) and Marie Henkel (daughter of John and Alice Block) on their wedding day, March 18, 1918, at St. Paul's Church in Portland.
 Henry is wearing a white wedding ribbon.
 It was traditional to have a reception after the wedding which included great food, drink, and dancing.
 The dancing began with a wedding march led by the attendants followed by the bride and groom, family, and friends.
 Once the march had been concluded the bride and groom danced.
 A person would cut in by tapping the groom on the shoulder indicated he wanted to dance with the bride.
 He would pin money on her bridal dress before dancing with her.
 Women would pin money on the groom's lapel ribbon.
 Photograph courtesy of Nancy Cooper, Kathy Hoffee and John Killian.